 the steps will vary depending on how you are doing your imaging.
 Are you imaging to a ghost server?
 This would be imaging a machine across a network to an image file that will be stored on a server.
 This is how we did it when I worked at a large hospital.
 That was before ghost server was invented though.
 We would create a boot disk that would load network drivers and login to the network.
 Then it would map a drive to a server and we could then run Ghost.exe from the boot disk to image the drive to the network share or dump an image to the local drive from the network share.

 now they have Ghost Server that will run on the server or pc you want to dump the image to.
-Here are a few links that I have found that you could use:
+Here is a link that I have found that you could use:

 hope it helps!